AmblessedUche/E-commerce/README.md

-# E-commerce
-An E-commerce website using react
+An E-commerce website using react.js